totallynotdrait/AloxEngine/README.md

 # AloxEngine
-A very basic Web or Browser Engine for [DearPyGui](https://github.com/hoffstadt/DearPyGui) powerd by [DearPygGyi-Mardown](https://github.com/IvanNazaruk/DearPyGui-Markdown), with CSS and probably JavaScript support.
+A very basic Web or Browser Engine for [DearPyGui](https://github.com/hoffstadt/DearPyGui) powerd by [DearPygGyi-Mardown](https://github.com/IvanNazaruk/DearPyGui-Markdown).

 # What it supports?